• Skip to primary navigation

 • While the water is boiling for the pasta, put the clams in a deep frying pan and cook covered over a medium to high heat until they have opened. (about 5 minutes)

-• Allow the clams to cool a little and then remove the meat from most of the clam shells keeping some intact.
+• Allow the clams to cool a little and then remove the meat from half of the clam shells keeping the rest intact.
 Discard the empty shells and, if necessary, filter the liquid that the clams have produced.
-Don’t discard it.
+Don't discard it.

 • Cook the pasta al dente according to the instructions on the packet.

 • Heat half the olive oil in a frying pan or skillet.
 Add the garlic and peperoncino.
 Cook until the garlic starts to soften.
-Add the clams (with shells and without) with their liquid to the pan and cook for a few minutes.
-Then, add the white wine and cook further until the alcohol evaporates.
-Finally, add the parsley and the rest of the olive oil.
+Add the clams (with shells and without) with cook for a few minutes.
+Then add some of the filtered clam water.
+Next, add the white wine (if using) and cook further until the alcohol evaporates.
 Continue cooking for another 3-5 minutes and then turn off the heat.

 • When the pasta is cooked, drain it and add to the pan with the cooked clams.
-Mix everything together well and serve immediately with another sprinkling of chopped parsley, if required.
+Mix everything together well over a low heat.
+Add the chopped parsley and a litle olive oil.
+Mix together again and serve immediately with another sprinkling of chopped parsley, if required.

 Purging the clams